qiime2/dev-docs/source/tutorials/updating-plugin.rst

 A few notes:

-- This command may not work if you are still in the QIIME 2 environment.
-If you get a "command not found" error, go back to your base conda environment and try from there.
 - If you made changes to the package's metadata without changing the version, those metadata changes may not show up on anaconda.org.
 Keep an eye on this `issue <https://github.com/conda-forge/conda-forge.github.io/issues/126>`__ for updates on that.
 - You may want to test the ``conda install`` in a new and clean environment just to make sure it works.